aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules and action plugins/verify_requirements.md

 \- Validate the ansible version against collection requirements
 \- Validate the collection requirements against the collection requirements
 \- Validate the running python version
-\- Emit deprecations warning for Python and Ansible versions
+\- Emit deprecation warnings for Python and Ansible versions

 ## Parameters